XPRNetwork/xpr.start/README.md

 ## Important Update

-Proton Consortium is requesting all Block Producers to update their nodes to the latest version of Leap (3.2.3) by 30 June 2023.
+Proton Consortium is requesting all Block Producers to update their nodes to the latest version of Leap (3.2.4) by 30 August 2023.
 This update is required to ensure the stability of the Proton Mainnet.

 Please contact us on Telegram if you have any questions: https://t.me/ProtonTestnet